apache/spark/docs/faq.rst

   confirm that your DAG shows up in the list.
 You can also run ``airflow list_tasks foo_dag_id --tree`` and confirm that your task shows up in the list as expected.
-If you use the CeleryExecutor, you may way to confirm that this works both where the scheduler runs as well as where the worker runs.
+If you use the CeleryExecutor, you may want to confirm that this works both where the scheduler runs as well as where the worker runs.

 - Is your ``start_date`` set properly?
 The Airflow scheduler triggers the